 This bread was meant to become a recipe post last spring.
 La Mouna Oranaise is an Algerian Orange Sweet Bread popular during Easter.
 Something went wrong during the dough making process and the shape did not turn out at all.
 I probably should have added a lot more flour since the dough was so difficult to handle.
 It is supposed to be a more formed, braided bun, with a golden exterior.
 At least it still tasted delicious.
 I may attempt again at a later date.

 I didn’t take a photo of the final product of these Candy Cane Bagels, but they were my most recent kitchen blooper.
-Since I don’t use artificial coloring, I tried using natural beet juice coloring for the red of the candy canes.
+Since I try to avoid artificial coloring, I tried using natural beet juice coloring for the red of the candy canes.
 They look so pretty prior to baking, but all the color disappeared in the oven.
 The texture of the bread was also closer to a breadstick as opposed to a bagel.
 Oh well :/

 I was excited about this Chorizo, Manchego, and Piquillo Pepper Pizza.
 I rolled out the dough, placed it on the peel, and arranged all the toppings.
 It wasn’t until I tried to slide the pizza into the oven that I realized my error.
 I had forgotten to sprinkle cornmeal over the peel before adding the dough.
 The pizza was completely stuck to the peel and I had managed to toss half of the toppings onto the hot stone.
 It was a huge mess.
 I took the stone out of the oven and scraped what I could back onto the pizza.
 I managed to unstick half the dough (but it did tear a bit) and folded it over to make a large calzone.
 We still ate it.
 It was delicious.
 Check out Zen Can Cook for the recipe and to see what the final product should actually look like.